9 Tips When Buying a Pre-Construction Condo in Miami

 Anyone who has bought a pre-construction condo or been in construction knows that most large construction projects have delays and aren’t always delivered on time.
 Sometimes unexpected delays such as permit re-approvals, bad weather, and unforeseen glitches can delay delivery dates by a few or several months.

 So, when buying a pre-construction condo, make sure to be flexible and plan for such delays.
-Do not make the mistake of scheduling your move on the date promised by the developer team but be prepared to re-assess as the completion date approaches.
+Do not make the mistake of scheduling your move on the date promised by the developer team, but be prepared to re-assess as the completion date for the new development approaches.

-In a growing city, you can expect that new condo buildings will continue to be built.
-So, if there is an empty lot, small building, or apartment building next door, you have to consider that one day it can and likely will be built on.
+In a growing city, you can expect that new condo buildings and new development projects will continue to be built.
+So, if there is an empty lot, small building, or apartment building next door, you have to consider that one day it can, and likely will be built on.
 This could potentially impact your views.

-Tip #9 - Have a Pro on Your Side
+Tip #9 - Have a Pre-Construction Pro on Your Side

 You can also simply connect with an expert buyer’s agent at Blackbook Properties by calling or emailing us here to properly plan and execute your next pre-construction condo purchase in Miami.